Juwan23D/Youtube-Optimization-Analysis/README.md

 **Most Liked Video**

-The likes can be seen as instant positive feedback, showing that viewers would'nt mind this video being saved to their liked playlist, and how Youtube can better optimize their algorithm.
+The likes can be seen as instant positive feedback, showing that viewers actually enjoyed the content, and how Youtube can better optimize their algorithm to show the viewers something similar.
 ```
 --Most liked videos
 SELECT Title, Likes